sayanarijit/htmldoom/CONTRIBUTING.md

-To contribute to this project, first clone this project in your own GitHub account.
+To contribute to this project, first fork this project in your own GitHub account.

 Then follow the guidelines to setup the development environment.